Cat Depression: 11 Subtle Signs Your Cat Is Depressed

-Avoiding people isn’t necessarily a sign your cat is depressed, but turning away from you or ignoring you can be, says Kelly Hayes-Raitt, cat behavior specialist and author of How to Become a Housesitter.
+Unlike sleeping too much, avoiding people isn’t necessarily a sign of cat depression.
+But turning away from you or ignoring you can be, says cat behavior specialist Kelly Hayes-Raitt.
 “When my cat didn’t like the man I was dating, he’d sit in a corner and face the wall, refusing to even look at me,” she says, adding it was a clear sign he was unhappy.
 Her solution: Don’t force interaction—a depressed cat will come around to new people when it’s good and ready.

 Hissing and spitting

-When you see the stereotypical signs of a “mad cat”—hissing, spitting, back arched, claws out—it isn’t so much a sign of anger as it is their way of saying they are generally upset.
-“To deal with this behavior, I ignore the cat until she gets used to me and can see I’m not a threat,” she says.
+“To deal with this behavior, I ignore the cat until she gets used to me and can see I’m not a threat,” Kavanaugh says.
 “I leave her alone in her sleeping area and after a bit, she will usually warm up to me and refrain from hissing.”
-Find out why purring doesn’t always mean your cat is happy to see you.

 Turning your furniture into a scratching post

-If your cat isn’t normally a destroyer of furniture but has recently started shredding your drapes, your kitty could be stressed out, which may look like depression to worried human owners, says animal communication expert Karen Miura.
-She also recommends using a cat pheromone diffuser or spray to calm down your pet naturally.
-Learn why cats knead soft surfaces.
+If your cat isn’t normally a destroyer of furniture but has recently started shredding your drapes, it could be stressed out, which may look like cat depression to worried human owners, says animal communication expert Karen Miura.
+She recommends using a cat pheromone diffuser or spray to calm down your pet naturally.

 Spraying your walls